|

 What is Responsive Design?

 Responsive design is an approach to web design that makes your web content adapt to the different screen and window sizes of a variety of devices.
-It is a design approach that addresses the range of devices and device sizes, enabling automatic adaptation to the screen, whether the content is viewed on a tablet, phone, television, or watch.
-This means that no matter how a user accesses your website, whether they are browsing on a two-inch phone screen or a 22-inch desktop, your site's content will display correctly.
+It is a design approach that addresses the range of devices and device sizes, enabling automatic adaptation to the screen, whether the content is viewed on a tablet, phone, laptop or desktop.
+This means that no matter how a user accesses your website, whether they are browsing on a four-inch phone screen or a 22-inch desktop, your site's content will display correctly.

 In responsive design, the website layout adjusts to the screen size of the device.
 The website's content is scaled up or down to fit the screen, and the layout is adjusted accordingly.
 This ensures that the user has a consistent experience across all devices.